juliospn/juliospn/README.md

 💞️ I'm looking to collaborate in breaking monopolies and paradigms to open people's minds to decentralization and the benefits of this model and way of thinking.

 📫 You can reach me on instagram @juliospn and linkedin /julio-spnascimento.
+My portfolio: https://juliospn.github.io/portfolio/